JVMartin/angel/readme.md

 Serve the `/public` folder from Apache.

-For production CSS and JS minification, use:
+For production CSS and JS minification, instead use:
 ```bash
 gulp --production
 ```

-Note that files in the following folders are not included in VCS as they are compiled and/or copied
+Note that files in the following folders are not tracked as they are compiled and/or copied files:
-files:
 ```bash
 /public/css
 /public/js